 Diagnostic Analytics asks “Why does this happen?”.
 Once again using previous data and a bit of hypothesis testing to figure out the root cause of the problem.

-Oftentimes correlation testing is used to ensure that the variables that you’re inputting match the expected output you’re looking for, thus the need for a hypothesis and proving it.
+Oftentimes correlation testing is used to ensure that the variables you’re inputting match the expected output you’re looking for, thus the need for a hypothesis and proving it.
 Trial and error is a foundation for this type of analytics so do be patient when attempting to find causations for problems.

 Predictive Analytics asks the “What is going to happen?” question.
 It involves taking all the current and past data sets you have to attempt to forecast an accurate future for the organization with it.
 A wide variety of different industries and positions use this type of analytics to make business decisions.